-Estimated at 22,000 (1,000 officers, 2,500 noncommissioned officers, 18,500 EM).
+(C) Estimated at 22,000 (1,000 officers, 2,500 noncommissioned officers, 18,500 EM).
 A problem confronting the Army has been a lack of officer personnel.
 A 1979 reduction in force of 8,000 officer and enlisted personnel was offset by the induction of a like number of personnel.
 Significantly, those forced out were personnel who had large families and therefore were costing the Government considerably more than personnel with small or no families.
 From May 1983 through February 1984, an active recruitment increased the numbers of officers, noncommissioned officers, and enlisted men.

-Staff, a general staff, special staff directorates, and support units.
+(S/NF) Army headquarters is composed of a Chief of the General Staff, a general staff, special staff directorates, and support units.
 The Chief of Staff is responsible to the Secretary of State for National Defense and Territorial Security, and to the Supreme Commander.
-Subordinate to Army head-quarters are three military regions.
+Subordinate to Army headquarters are three military regions.
 The 1st Military Region is headquartered at Lubumbashi and encompasses the administrative regions of Shaba, Kasai Occidental, Kasai Oriental, and Kivu.
 The 2d Military Region is headquartered at Kinshasa and controls the regions of Kinshasa, Bas Zaire, and Bandundu.
 The 3d Military Region has its headquarters at Kisangani and controls the regions of Equateur and Haut Zaire.

-begun in the summer of 1977, which will alter the organization of the Army more than the other forces.
+(C/NF) FAZ is in the process of a large-scale reorganization, begun in the summer of 1977, which will alter the organization of the Army more than the other forces.
 The reorganization plan has changed several times and probably will change again before it is completed.

-Peacekeeping Forces, a FAZ battalion was deployed to Chad in November 1981.
+As part of the Organization of African Unity's Peacekeeping Forces, a FAZ battalion was deployed to Chad in November 1981.
 Though its performance was marked by desertions and low morale caused by poor logistic support, the unit accomplished its goal of buttressing N'Djamena against possible attacks.
 Zairian troops in Chad during 1983-84 continue to suffer from inadequate medical provisions and lack of food.
 Policymakers both in Kinshasa and N'djamena have concluded that the services of most of these troops are no longer necessary in Chad.